Pseudoreality/Roblox-Identities/Capabilities/03 - RobloxScript.md

 > Assuming you are someone that has Internal Permissions, either legitimately or illegitimately, you should treat members under this security with caution if you have no idea what you're doing.
 > Some of these members are harmless, but many are landmines that activate certain actions regarding your account / your device.

-- By default, threads with this security are restricted from using `loadstring()` by default, regardless of `ServerScriptService.LoadStringEnabled`
+- Threads with this security are restricted from using `loadstring()`, regardless of `ServerScriptService.LoadStringEnabled`.
-  - This restriction can be removed by setting `FFlagDisableCorescriptLoadstring` to `false`
+- The presence or absence of the security dictates what `ModuleScript`s the thread is allowed to use.
-- Certain `ModuleScripts`, like the ones created by various DataModelPatches, are locked only to threads with this security.
+  - For `ModuleScript`s created by DataModelPatches, such as those found in `CoreGui` and `CorePackages`, and BuiltInPlugins, the thread <ins>must have</ins> this security.
-  - However, interestingly enough, `ModuleScripts` created through other means are locked only to threads that __don't__ have this security.
+  - For `ModuleScript`s from most other sources, such as those inserted by developers, the thread <ins>must not have</ins> it.
-  - Attemping to require a `ModuleScript` without these conditions being met causes `require` to throw an error.
+  - If either condition is not met, `require` throws an error.